Skip to main content

 India's General Anti-Avoidance Rule (GAAR), effective from 1 April 2017, can override treaty benefits where arrangements are found to have been entered into primarily for obtaining a tax benefit.
 French investors who have historically structured their Indian investments through intermediate jurisdictions to benefit from the 10% threshold may face increased scrutiny post-amendment.

-Service PE Under Revised Treaty
+Service PE Under Revised Treaty (Pending Ratification)

 Practical Examples and Calculations